Gaddaar (1973 film): Cast

+Production

+The music was provided by Laxmikant-Pyarelal.
+It was a successful film on its release.
+The film was produced and directed by Harmesh Malhotra.

 Soundtrack

 The music was composed by Laxmikant-Pyarelal.
 The opening credit sequence features a theme which is a direct copy of main theme of Sergio Leone's classic For a Few Dollars More, composed by Ennio Morricone.